tcs15b010/mini-project/README.md

-# Solving a Pentaminos Puzzle
+# Proving theorems in Coq